Humbug is a project that explores building a secure and reliable operating system for human/AI collaboration.

 You can find out more about the project on GitHub: https://github.com/m6r-ai/humbug.

 This site also hosts more information in the blog area.
-I also started keeping design notes in the notes section.
+You can also find design notes published since early August 2025 in the notes section.

 Source code and binaries